ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 ### The _generator_ object

-This is an informative object, used to trace which tools generated or modified the xsvd file.
+This is an informative object, used to trace which tools generated or modified the XSVD file.

 | Parent |
 |:-------|